Self Assessment Service

 Tax is frequently the only reason why businesses prepare their Year End Accounts.
 As a result it can be quite stressful and gets low priority.
 However, delays can be costly.

 Penalties are charged by HMRC if a Self Assessment is filed late.

-When do I need to pay my Income Tax under Self Assessment?
+When do I need to pay my Tax and National Insurance under Self Assessment?

-Income Tax must be paid in full by 31st January for the previous tax year.
-Eg, for Tax Year 2017/18, ended 5th April 2018, Income Tax and NI is payable by 31st January 2019.
+Income Tax and National Insurance must be paid in full by 31st January for the previous tax year.
+Eg, for Tax Year 2020/21, ended 5th April 2021, Income Tax and NI is payable by 31st January 2022.

 Payments On Account are only estimates and are collected in the two equal instalments (31st January and 31st July).
-Any balance of tax still owing has to be paid by the following 31st January.
+Any balance of Tax and National Insurance still owing has to be paid by the following 31st January.

-Please visit our Payments On Account for more details.
+This is a complicated process for people who are new to being Self Employed.
+Please visit our Payments On Account webpage for more details.

 For Self Employed people, Student Loan repayments are also collected through the Self Assessment / Tax Return process.